m5luo/cse15l-lab-reports/labreport3/labreport3.md

 ![grep-v-i](grep-v-i.png)

-As expected, if we use `-i -v`, the last line which conatins "The" is now also considered a match pattern (as we ignore the case).
+As expected, if we use `-i -v`, the last line which contains "The" is now also considered a match pattern (as we ignore the case).
 Therefore it is no longer an output of the new command as `-v` outputs all lines *not* containing the pattern.

 Source/Reference: [grep_manual](https://man7.org/linux/man-pages/man1/grep.1.html)